pieroproietti/penguins-eggs/README.md

 ## Install penguins-eggs
 Well, it is time to try it!

-### Prerequisites
+### Install prerequisites
+Of course penguins-eggs need [nodejs](https://nodejs.org/en/download/package-manager/) installed.

-Penguins-eggs on Debian depend from this packages, you need to install them before to start to create.
+You need also to install this packages, before to can start to use penguins-eggs.
 ```sudo apt-get update```
 ```sudo apt-get install lvm2 parted squashfs-tools xorriso live-boot syslinux syslinux-common isolinux pxelinux```

+### Install from the source
-To test it, you need a functional installation of Linux Debian version 8 or 9.
+To try it, you need a functional installation of Linux Debian version 8 or 9, Ubuntu or derivates.
 You can download last version on github.com.
 Example:

 ``` bash